Ovilia/blog/_posts/2016-04-19-installing-nodebb-on-mac-os.md

 - NodeBB
 - MongoDB
 - NodeJs
 excerpt: My attempt to use NodeBB could be largely attributed to the simplicity of its <a href="https://docs.nodebb.org/en/latest/installing/os/osx-mavericks.html" target="_blank">install instructions</a>.
-Yet I end up spending much more time fixing all kinds of install problems.
+Yet I ended up spending much more time fixing all kinds of install problems.
 So this post serves as a hint for someone who runs into a similar situation.
 ---

 My attempt to use NodeBB could be largely attributed to the simplicity of its [install instructions](https://docs.nodebb.org/en/latest/installing/os/osx-mavericks.html).
-Yet I end up spending much more time fixing all kinds of install problems. :joy: So this post serves as a hint for someone who runs into a similar situation.
+Yet I ended up spending much more time fixing all kinds of install problems. :joy: So this post serves as a hint for someone who runs into a similar situation.